Curious about things to do in Elora Ontario? I’ve got you covered!

-Café Creperie – sweet or savory, take your pick, both are delicious at this popular spot (40 Mill St)
+- Café Creperie – sweet or savoury, take your pick, both are delicious at this popular spot (40 Mill St)

-Elora Bread Trading Co – the only bakery in town that draws people here for their bread alone.
-Tip, get here early as they often sell out fast, especially on Saturdays.
-NOTE: due to a small kitchen fire this amazing bakery is temporarily closed (73 Metcalf)
+- Elora Bread Trading Co – the only bakery in town that draws people here for their bread alone.
+Tip, get here early as they often sell out fast, especially on Saturdays (73 Metcalf)

-The Wild Tart – all it takes is one bite, and you’ll instantly fall in love with this European-style patisserie.
+- The Wild Tart – all it takes is one bite, and you’ll instantly fall in love with this European-style patisserie.
 Creations are created by Michelin-starred pastry chef Marc Collyer.
-Enjoy their high tea in the patio garden and you’ll think you are on the set of Bridgerton (61 Metcalf)
+Enjoy their high tea in the patio garden and you’ll think you are on the set of Bridgerton, hands down it gets my vote for best restaurants Elora for lunch (61 Metcalf)

 Best dinner options:

-Elora Mill Restaurant – enjoy a refined fine dining experience in their two-story restaurant where Chef Jonathan Gushue, formally of Fogo Island Inn in Newfoundland, creates magic.
-Nothing is more romantic than dining river-side with views of the Grand River (77 Mill)
+- Elora Mill Restaurant – enjoy a refined fine dining experience in their two-story restaurant where Chef Jonathan Gushue, formally of Fogo Island Inn in Newfoundland, creates magic.
+Nothing is more romantic than dining river-side with views of the Grand River, this gets my vote for the best Elora restaurants on the water!
+(77 Mill)

 Best specialty shops: